Skip to main content

 #

-• AthenStyle — Near Monastiraki, social atmosphere
+• AthenStyle — Near Monastiraki, social vibe, good common areas

 Budget Hotels (€40-70/night)